mdtraj/mdtraj/docs/new_to_python.rst

 Starting MDTraj with IPython
 ----------------------------

-On Windows, open the IPython Notebook from the Start Menu.
-On OS X or Linux, run the command ``ipython notebook`` from a command line prompt.
+If you're using Windows, open the IPython Notebook from the Start Menu.
+For OS X or Linux, run the command ``ipython notebook`` from a command line prompt.
 This should load up a new notebook in your browser.

-From here, you can start copying a pasting commands from our :ref:`examples <examples>` page, and getting familar with the environment.
+From here, you can start by trying ``import mdtraj``, or copying a pasting commands from our :ref:`examples <examples>` page, and getting familiar with the environment.
+You're off to the races!

 Resources and Getting Help
 --------------------------

 Here are some resources that you might find useful for getting started, especially for scientists and scientific programming in Python.

+Python resources:

+    `Code Academy Introduction to Python <http://www.codecademy.com/en/tracks/python>`_
+        This web course from Code Academy is a good introduction to basic programming in Python (without a particular focus on scientific works).
+It covers syntax, functions, control flow, and data structures.

-    `Python Scientific Lecture Notes <https://scipy-lectures.github.io/>`_
+    `Scientific Python Lecture Notes <https://scipy-lectures.github.io/>`_
         Tutorial material on the scientific Python ecosystem, a quick introduction to central tools and techniques.
 The different chapters each correspond to a 1 to 2 hours course with increasing level of